dnanexus/dxWDL/doc/TopoSort.md

 With dxWDL, we conceptually build a DAG at every level of the AST hierarchy and perform a topological sort the nodes within that level.
 This implies that we **require** that at every level of the AST the graph is a DAG and there is no cycle.

-For example, that any dependencies between descendants of two scatters will be dependencies of the parent scatter itself.
+For example, that any dependencies between descendants of two scatters will be dependencies of the parent scatters.
 If this causes a cycle, compilation of the dxWDL workflow will error out.

 The structure of this recursion looks like this at a high level (pseudocode):